 Have a question not answered here?
 Ready to take the first step towards recovery?

-If you are a new or potential client to Seeds of Hope at Mountainside, you might be feeling overwhelmed by the decision to enter residential treatment.
+If you are a new or potential client to Seeds of Hope, you might be feeling overwhelmed by the decision to enter residential treatment.
 Our goal is to make this process as comfortable for you as possible.
 Below you will find a downloadable list of items to bring.
 If you need more information that is not listed here, call our admissions line at 1-855-984-8522 to speak to a live person 24 hours a day.